F_TONNTZ (Tonnetz Triad Navigator) — Manual

 About the Tonnetz

 The Tonnetz (German for “tone network”) is a theoretical harmonic map that represents pitch classes in a geometric grid.
-In this structure, neighboring nodes are related by simple musical intervals such as perfect fifths and major or minor thirds.
-Because of this arrangement, any triangle formed by three connected nodes naturally produces a triad.
-Moving across adjacent triangles often preserves one or two common tones, resulting in smooth and musically coherent harmonic transitions.
+Neighboring nodes correspond to simple musical intervals such as perfect fifths and thirds.
+Triangles within the grid naturally form triads, and movement across the grid preserves common tones, resulting in smooth harmonic transitions.

 No reviews yet.
 Be the first to review this product!